fylobc/fylobc.github.io/_parts/Part_0.md

 "So it's kind of a word-of-mouth thing?"
 Suhil asked.
 "You have to get a friend of a friend to give you the details?"

 "You could say that, yes.
-We also actively invite some people who we feel might benefit the community," Luis said.
+We also actively invite some people who we feel might benefit the community."

 "But it's also a matter of self-preservation," Greta stressed.
-"There were fears that some countries or institutions might want to intervene in the island, because they disagreed with a policy decision, because they wanted to target a specific individual or for some other reason.
-But by keeping them out of the loop we give them less reason to interfere."
+"There were fears that some countries or institutions might want to intervene in the island, because they disagreed with a policy decision or wanted to target a specific individual.
+By keeping them out of the loop we give them less reason to interfere."

 "You have your own social media, right?
-Like a member-only version of Slack?"
+Like a members-only version of Slack?"
 Lisa asked.

 "Yes, Delphi -- like the oracle," Greta answered.
 "It's a kind of bulletin board for the island, where people can make announcements, post notes, request help."